 Doctors suspect this disorder if people have biliary pain but ultrasonography shows no stones.

-Surgical removal of the gallbladder (cholecystectomy) is usually done using a flexible viewing tube called a laparoscope.
+Surgical removal of the gallbladder (cholecystectomy) is sometimes done using a flexible viewing tube called a laparoscope, though it may not relieve symptoms.
 After small incisions are made in the abdomen, the laparoscope and surgical instruments are inserted through the incisions.
 Doctors then use instruments to remove the gallbladder.

 Cholecystectomy may also cause symptoms to resolve if they were caused by gallstones that are too small to be detected by ultrasonography.